-Junior Max by taking the restrictor out of a MiniMax it is converted to a Junior Max (age 13-17 yrs).
-It is one of the most powerful junior classes, with top speed about 70 mph.
+Junior Max - Junior Max (age 12-17 yrs).
+It is one of the most powerful junior classes, with top speed about 75 mph.

-Junior TKM (age 11-17) is a popular traditional kart class using a BT-82 piston-port engine to a strict non-tuning regime.
+Junior TKM - (age 11-17) is a popular traditional kart class using a BT-82 piston-port engine to a strict non-tuning regime.
 The junior engines have a choice of restrictors between the carburettor and the engine to limit the power, the choice depends on the driver weight.

-Junior TKM 4-Stroke Tal-Ko, who make the TKM engines, also make a 200cc long-life 4-stroke.
+Junior TKM 4-Stroke - Tal-Ko, who make the TKM engines, also make a 200cc long-life 4-stroke.
 Not raced at most clubs currently.
 For 11- 17 yrs with a senior equivalent.

-Junior TKM Extreme A faster 115cc class for championships, having three weights each with a different restrictor size, all with a clutch.
+Junior TKM Extreme - A faster 115cc class for championships, having three weights each with a different restrictor size, all with a clutch.
 Not raced at clubs.

-Junior 4-stroke classes There are other 4-stroke classes for Junior and Seniors which run at certain clubs only e.g. Honda classes and World Formula (senior only).
+Junior 4-stroke classes - There are other 4-stroke classes for Junior and Seniors which run at certain clubs only e.g. Honda classes and World Formula (senior only).
 More information on http://www.abkc.org.uk/startkart.htm

-TKM Extreme is for 16 yrs upwards (although as in all the classes juniors already racing may move into the senior classes in the year of their 16th birthday).
+TKM Extreme - is for 16 yrs upwards (although as in all the classes juniors already racing may move into the senior classes in the year of their 16th birthday).
 The engine is a115cc variant of the BT82.
 As with the juniors the chassis have to be registered, and new designs are only permitted every three years, to keep costs down.
 It’s a popular and economic class and now has a TAG option.

-Senior 4-stroke classes There are other 4-stroke classes for Junior and Seniors which run at certain clubs only e.g. Honda classes and World Formula (senior only).
+Senior 4-stroke classes - There are other 4-stroke classes for Junior and Seniors which run at certain clubs only e.g. Honda classes and World Formula (senior only).
 More information on http://www.abkc.org.uk/start-karting/